AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 New Topology
 ```

-### 5.1 Verify ICMP within bu1 and from bu1 towards bu2 Using the Gatus App
+### 5.1 Verify ICMP within bu1 Using the Gatus App

 Open the Gatus App on **_aws-us-east-2-spoke1-test1_** and verify the ICMP Traffic.